For the new Greenlight Grants, see throughout below—but especially "Grants" and "Greenlight Grants" below.

 Does FIRE help with legal protection, insurance, or contracts?

-FIRE accepts inquiries on a rolling-deadlines basis for our Legal Consultancy—which provides access to pro bono attorneys for customized contractual-related legal assistance.
-Virtual Newsroom recipients would also qualify for prepublication legal review and fact-checking of their story.
+FIRE offers a Legal Consultancy, which provides access to pro bono attorneys for customized contractual-related legal assistance.
+A Legal Consultancy recipient who is invited to receive a Virtual Newsroom award would also qualify for prepublication legal review and fact-checking of their story.
 FIRE’s Virtual Newsroom supports only stories for which an outlet promises to indemnify a reporter.
+The Greenlight Grants requires confirmation of the practice in advance.

 Can FIRE refer me to any other services or support?